React single page applications resources

 - 📖 Exploring ES6 by Dr. Axel Rauschmayer.

 Our view layer is React.

 - React tutorial.

 - Thinking in React.

-- Smart and dumb components by Dan Abramov.
+- Presentational and container components by Dan Abramov.

 - React tips and best practices by Alexander Early.